 After Bea Arthur died in 2009, Betty White — the last living member of the four stars before her January 2022 death — finally opened up about what started the feud between the two actors.

-The Golden Girls ran for seven seasons from 1985 to 1992.
-Filmed in front of a live studio audience, it followed four widows and divorcees through their lives as they dealt with modern issues, concerns with aging, and their friendship.
+The Golden Girls aired from 1985 to 1992 on NBC.
+Filmed in front of a live studio audience, the sitcom followed four widows and divorcées dealing with current issues, concerns about aging, and relationships.

-Things were not easy between Betty White and Bea Arthur
+Things were not easy between ‘The Golden Girls’ co-stars Betty White and Bea Arthur

-Though their time in front of the audience seemed harmonious, Arthur was not fond of White.
-When McClanahan released her memoir (My First Five Husbands and the Ones Who Got Away: A Memoir) in 2007, several anecdotes about filming The Golden Girls brought to light the tumultuous relationship between White and Arthur.
+Though their time in front of the audience appeared harmonious, Bea Arthur was not fond of Betty White.
+When Rue McClanahan released My First Five Husbands and the Ones Who Got Away: A Memoir in 2007, her book’s behind-the-scenes anecdotes shined a light on White and Arthur’s tumultuous relationship.

-Arthur died of lung cancer in 2009.
-Even so, the feud still is a frequent topic of conversation, if only in memory.
-Arthur’s son, Matthew Saks, told Closer Weekly in an interview in 2017: “My mom unknowingly carried the attitude that it was fun to have somebody to be angry at.
+Bea Arthur died of lung cancer in 2009.
+Still, the feud remains a topic of conversation.
+Arthur’s son, Matthew Saks, told Closer Weekly in 2017: “My mom unknowingly carried the attitude that it was fun to have somebody to be angry at.
 It was almost like Betty became her nemesis, someone she could always roll her eyes about at work.”